CasianovDenis/Log_in-Application/README.md

 -Was implements "smtp protocol",which send email with secret key,when user change email or change password.

--I connected two factor authentication for my application,using service "Google authenticator" and this function can be enabled or disabled any time from user.
+-I connected two factor authentication for my application,using service "Google authenticator" and this function can be enabled any time from user.
 Two factor authentication used for protection user account.